 - Value firms, who by definition have lower Q (market/book), have more assets in place and fewer future growth opportunities.
-Opposite for growth firms. - Assets in place have a lower exposure to the IST shock than growth opportunities.
+Opposite is true for growth firms. - Assets in place have a lower exposure to the IST shock than growth opportunities.
 Therefore, value firms have lower IST-beta than growth firms. - If the price of IST risk is negative, then this generates a value premium. - A negative price of IST risk means that positive IST shocks are bad states of the world, states where rep. agent has high marginal utility. - Intuition: positive IST shocks mean that investment becomes more efficient, which means that investment will rise and consumption will drop.
-MU of consumption increases. - Price of growth firms increases relative to value firms when economy is hit by a positive innovation shock.
-Investors are willing to pay more for securities that pay off when investment opportunities are good those assets have low returns.
+MU of consumption increases = bad state. - Investors are willing to pay more for securities that pay off when investment opportunities are good - those assets have low returns.
 Growth stocks are hedges against this innovation risk (positive IST beta).

-Note how this is almost opposite intuition as in Zhang (2005). - Paper uses Epstein-Zin preferences but needs an EIS < 1 to get the sign on IST-risk price right.
-The long-run risk literature always chooses values for the EIS $\geq 1$ . - Value premium model generates is only 1/3 of the value premium in data.
-Equity premium is only 2% per year.
+Note how this is almost opposite intuition as in Zhang (2005).

+- Paper uses Epstein-Zin preferences, but needs an EIS < 1 to get the sign on IST-risk price to be negative.
+The long-run risk literature usually chooses values for the EIS ≥ 1. - Value premium generated by the Papanikolaou model is only 1/3 of the value premium in data.
+Equity risk premium is only 2% per year.
 Model clearly has quantitative issues of fit.

-- Two empirical proxies for IST shock: - change in the (relative) price of investment goods. - the return spread between investment- and consumptiongoods producers ( $R{IMC}$ ) - Positive shocks to $R{IMC}$ lead to increase in investment, a decline in consumption, and a drop in the price of investment goods, both in model and in data.
+- Two empirical proxies for IST shock: - change in the (relative) price of investment goods. - the return spread between investment- and consumptiongoods producers ( $R{IMC}$ ) - Positive shocks to RIMC lead to increase in investment, a decline in consumption, and a drop in the price of investment goods, both in model and in data.